 “If only it were this easy in real life!” , a Think Rich Pinoy Seminar attendee exclaimed after buying his fifth property while playing Robert Kiyosaki’s Cashflow 101 game.
 I heard him say this as I helped facilitate the Cashflow 101 game at their table during the afternoon session of the Think Rich Pinoy seminar last February 27, 2010.

-If you have played Cashflow 101, you would know that finding opportunities is as easy as picking an opportunity card when you land on an opportunity space during your turn.
+If you have played Cashflow 101, you would know that finding opportunities is as easy as picking an opportunity card during your turn.
 (Haven’t played Cashflow 101 yet?
 Learn more about the Cashflow 101 game by reading this article: Top 7 lessons learned from playing Rich Dad’s Cashflow 101 game)

 In real life however, how do you find those “opportunities”?